yuval036/online-store-etl-sql-dwh/README.md

 ## 🚀 How to Run

-1.Install SQL Server Developer Edition
+1. Install SQL Server Developer Edition
-2.Install SQL Server Management Studio (SSMS)
+2. Install SQL Server Management Studio (SSMS)
-3.Create the database and schemas (bronze, silver, gold) 4.Run the Bronze table creation scripts
+3. Create the database and schemas (bronze, silver, gold)
+4. Run the Bronze table creation scripts
-5.Execute the Bronze load stored procedures
+5. Execute the Bronze load stored procedures
-6.Run Silver transformation scripts
+6. Run Silver transformation scripts
-7.Build Gold fact and dimension tables
+7. Build Gold fact and dimension tables

 ## 📌 Project Purpose
 This project was built as a portfolio project to demonstrate practical skills in: